gitpushjoe/sharc/markdown/getting-started/main.md

 ~~~txt
 $ npm install sharc-js@stable
 ~~~
 This works for both Javascript and Typescript projects.
-(For Typescript you need Typescript version ^5.1.3)
+(For Typescript, you need Typescript version ^5.1.3)

 []
 ### Github